Behat/docs/user_guide/command_line_tool/formatting.rst

   ``ShowOutputOption`` enum values, defaults to ``ShowOutputOption::Yes``.
 * ``shortSummary`` show just a list of failing scenarios at the end of the output.
 If false, a full summary (which also includes a list of failing steps) will be printed.
 Defaults to true
+* ``printSkippedSteps`` If the output should include any steps which are skipped by the runner.
+Useful when you don't want to see all the skipped steps after a failed step.
+Defaults to true

 Progress formatter
 ^^^^^^^^^^^^^^^^^^